 Many economic challenges come from large companies who seek profit at all costs.
-66 They undermine workers' rights and environmental standards as well as small 67 local businesses and worker cooperatives.
-They often avoid paying taxes, 68 compromising the ability of the state to provide public services.
-We therefore 69 call for the economy to be structured differently.
-Companies that are considered 70 too big to fail or hold monopolies must be split up.
-Small and medium-sized 71 72 enterprises (SMEs) should have more opportunities to run their businesses 73 without facing the threat of multinational corporations.
-Enterprises that serve 74 goals other than maximising profits, who operate simply in order to provide 75 services or create jobs, are a solution.
+They undermine workers' rights and environmental standards as well as small local businesses and worker cooperatives.
+They often avoid paying taxes, compromising the ability of the state to provide public services.
+We therefore call for the economy to be structured differently.
+Companies that are considered too big to fail (see Glossary 164) or hold monopolies, oligopolies or create cartels must be split up.
+Antitrust laws must be effectively enforced to companies with substantial market power.
+Small and medium-sized enterprises (SMEs) must have more opportunities to run their businesses without facing the threat of multinational corporations.
+Enterprises that serve goals other than maximising profits, who operate simply in order to provide services or create jobs, are a solution.

-We believe workers themselves can take a more active role in shaping the 76 economy.
+We believe workers themselves can take a more active role in shaping the economy.
 We demand that businesses be governed by the people that work in them.
-77 One important step towards this goal would be the occupation of at least 50% of 78 seats on company boards by employees.
-Another tool is the cooperative business 79 model as it helps to democratise the economy and shift the focus to placing 80 people over profit and building a more inclusive economy.
-Mechanisms should be 81 82 put in place to make it easier for workers to transform their companies into cooperatives, especially when the original owner is planning to close the 83 84 company.
+One important step towards this goal would be the occupation of at least 50% of seats on company boards by employees.
+Another tool is the cooperative business model (see Glossary 29) as it helps to democratise the economy and shift the focus to placing people over profit and building a more inclusive economy.
+Mechanisms should be put in place to make it easier for workers to transform their companies into cooperatives, especially when the original owner is planning to close the company.